Should your publications be web books?

 Did you know that for many years the official PDFs of the South African constitution included major errors in certain languages?
 This can happen easily when the production team is maintaining disparate workflows, one for each language, and can’t fix a publication once it’s in the world.
-The version control, templating and real-time updates that websites enable are crucial.
+The version control, templating, and real-time updates that web books enable are crucial.

-Good websites are faster than PDFs to open.
+Good web books are faster than PDFs to open.
 When you’re trying to please people with your content, every second they have to wait dramatically increases the chance they’ll give up or get distracted.
 Some big teams have entire roles devoted to speeding up websites, because this is so important.

 If your readers can engage with your content within two seconds of clicking on it, you’re holding their attention.
 Any more and their minds are wandering already.

 When we say that a website is accessible, we usually mean that anyone can read it, sometimes with help from machines.
 They might listen to a screen reader, use a high-contrast display, or zoom text to a large size (as the responsive page reflows in proportion).
 A screen reader can read out embedded descriptions of images, and summaries of headings and menu options.

 ‘Accessible’ also means that people with cheaper phones on slow, expensive connections can access your content.
 Providing PDF downloads, especially without any indication of their file size, is like putting up an expensive-looking paywall.

 Moreover, good web developers can make pages behave intelligently for small phones and slow connections.
 For instance, on a phone, a website should use smaller images – not the big images that a new iMac might need – and only load the images when the user actually scrolls to them.